 - Contact your local, state and federal representatives and make your views heard.
 Find your elected officials online.

 - Make thoughtful purchases that reflect your values.
-Talk to and email the management of the stores you frequent about what you want to see in their stores.
+Talk to and email the management of stores you frequent; let them know what you’d like to see in their stores.